Colic In Babies: Symptoms, Causes, Treatment, And Remedies

 Since colic is characterized by immense crying, there are chances for it to go unnoticed.
 The following symptoms may help you determine it better.

-1. Signs that accompany crying: A baby with colic cries louder in a high-pitched voice.
+1. Signs that accompany crying: A baby cries louder in a high-pitched voice if they have colic.
 This inconsolable crying may be accompanied by curling up of legs suggesting abdominal pain or clenching their fists, implying discomfort and irritability(3).

 2. Other signs: There are often a few other signs that mark colic in babies (4).